Frequently Asked Questions

 I am in the air conditioning and heating business.
 We sell, service and install heating and cooling systems.
 We pay the sales tax on our purchases of these systems.
 We have a contract to install a cooling system to a state agency.
 Do we owe the use tax on the purchases that go into this job?

-Yes, the fact that these purchases are for a state agency does not exempt you, as a contractor, from the use tax due on these purchases.
+If the Louisiana state or municipal government agency did not provide you with the R-1020 with their contract then, yes, you will owe the sales/use tax on the purchases.
+The fact that these purchases are for a state agency does not exempt you, as a contractor, from the use tax due on these purchases.

 top of page